Expert Advice on Pruning: What: What to Avoid and Not Do

 When should I trim my trees?

-Do I need to prune my trees on my own or do I require the help of an expert?
+Do I need to prune my trees on my own or do I require the help of the help of a professional?

 Conclusion